 In networks running NetWare 3 or earlier versions, use the ATTACH command to connect to multiple file servers.
-In NetWare 4 versions and later, users no longer need to attach separately to multiple servers and do not need to use the ATTACH command.
-If users want to connect to multiple trees, use the TREE command (see "TREE" on page 85).
+In NetWare 4.x and NetWare 5, users no longer need to attach separately to multiple servers and do not need to use the ATTACH command.
+If users want to connect to multiple trees, use the TREE command (see "TREE" on page 88).

-IMPORTANT: If users are trying to create persistent drive mappings, use the MAP command (see "MAP" on page 76).
+IMPORTANT: If users are trying to create persistent drive mappings, use the MAP command (see "MAP" on page 78).